adrianfuro/tailwind-nextjs-starter-blog/data/blog/single-event-upsets.md

 </div>

 <div class="source-text">
-    <a href="https://en.wikipedia.org/wiki/Qantas_Flight_72" target="_blank">Source</a>
+    <a href="https://en.wikipedia.org/wiki/Qantas_Flight_72" target="_blank">Images Source</a>
 </div>

 It is fortunate that nobody perished on this incident.
-Due to the events that happened, the Airline company offered compensation to all passangers and announced it would refund the cost of all travel on their itineraries covering the accident flight, offer a voucher equivalent to a return trip to London applicable to their class of travel and pay for medical expenses arising from the accident.
+Due to the events that unfolded, the Airline company offered compensation to all passangers and announced it would refund the cost of all travel on their itineraries covering the accident flight, offer a voucher equivalent to a return trip to London applicable to their class of travel and pay for medical expenses arising from the accident.

+**_What caused the incident?_**

+The analysis of the Aircraft's computers showed that there was a case of **_Flight Control Primary Computer (FCPC)_** **faulty design**.
+But it does not explain what triggered the actual extrene value change in **AoA**.
+Given this, the incident was most probably triggered by an **SEE**, specifically a **Single-event upset**.

+Given the nature of the incident, a _cosmic ray_ that broke down into <b style={{ color: `red` }}>neutrons</b>, <b style={{ color: `red` }}>muons</b>, <b style={{ color: `red` }}>pions</b> and <b style={{ color: `red` }}>protons</b>, triggered a **bit shift** in one of the **ADIRU** systems, which led to the value of the _AoA_ being drastically changed.

+_AoA_ is a critically important flight parameter, and full-authority flight control systems, such as those equipping **A330/A340 aircraft**, require accurate _AoA_ data to function properly.
+The aircraft was fitted with three **ADIRU**s to provide redundancy for fault tolerance, and the **FCPC**s used the three independent _AoA_ values to check their consistency.
+In the usual case, when all three _AoA_ values were valid and consistent, the average value of _AoA 1_ and _AoA 2_ was used by the **FCPC**s for their computations.
+If either AOA 1 or AOA 2 significantly deviated from the other two values, the FCPCs used a memorised value for 1.2 seconds.
+The FCPC algorithm was very effective, but it could not correctly manage a scenario where multiple spikes occurred in either AOA 1 or AOA 2 that were 1.2 seconds apart—that is, if the 1.2-second period of use of the memorised value happened to end while another spike was happening.

+---

+## Mitigation